arhamshah512/edureka-job-platform-project-3-arham-shah/README.md

 3. Passcode reveal/hide button

 - Logging out
-1. Before logging out, you will be asked if you're sure you want to log out
 2. By logging out, you won't be able create job listings or apply for job listings, and employers won't be able to send messages to applicants.
 3. You can (of course) log in and out at any time.